open-contracting-extensions/eforms/docs/mapping.md

 - Add an `Organization` to `parties`.
 - Set its `.id` to the value of `ancestor::cac:ServiceProviderParty/cac:Party/cac:PartyIdentification/cbc:ID`.

-If the value of the field is "serv-prov" add 'procurementServiceProvider' to the organization's `.roles` array.
-If the value of the field is "ted-esen" add 'eSender' to the organization's `.roles` array.
+If the value of the field is "serv-prov", add 'procurementServiceProvider' to the organization's `.roles` array.
+If the value of the field is "ted-esen", add 'eSender' to the organization's `.roles` array.

 ```xml
 <cac:ServiceProviderParty>